MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-content-creator-planning.md

 > [!CAUTION]
 > Taking dataset ownership permanently removes any stored credentials for the dataset.
 Credentials must be re-entered to allow data refresh operations to resume.

 Ideally, the dataset owner is the user who's responsible for the dataset.
 You should update the dataset owner when they leave the organization or change roles.
-Also, be aware that when the dataset owner's user account is disabled in Azure Active Directory (Azure AD), data refresh is automatically disabled.
+Also, be aware that when the dataset owner's user account is disabled in Microsoft Entra ID ([previously known as Azure Active Directory](/azure/active-directory/fundamentals/new-name)), data refresh is automatically disabled.
 In this case, another user must take ownership of the dataset to allow data refresh operations to resume.

 ### Dataflow owner